Content

 Welcome to the Epperson Lab!

-Using health behavior theory and a community-based approach, our lab focuses on the following:
+Using health behavior theory and a community-guided approach, our lab focuses on the following:

 Recent Publications